We show you how! Boost Your Immune System With Yoga at home.

 According to the U.S. National Library of Medicine, there are several theories that point to the importance of working out for a healthy immune system.
 For one, physical activity can flush bacteria out of your lungs and airways, which can reduce your chance of catching an illness.
 It may also get immune cells circulating more quickly throughout your body, which may help them identify potential danger faster.

-A good full body workout has also been proven to slow down the release of stress hormones, and since stress can increase the chance of illness, this can only be a good thing for your immune system.
+A good online yoga workout (whether a slow flow yoga class or a higher intensity power yoga class) has also been proven to slow down the release of stress hormones, and since stress can increase the chance of illness, this can only be a good thing for your immune system.

 While exercise is one answer to the question of how to boost your immune system, experts don’t want you to overdo it!
 Per the U.S. National Library of Medicine, you shouldn’t exercise more just to increase your immunity.